The precious metal market can be a great way to invest.

 Silver vs. Gold Stockpiles

 It was once common practice for countries to hold stores of both silver and gold.
-This helped keep the prices of both metals up, as less were available to trade on the market, and insured the country had finances to turn to if needed.
+This helped keep the prices of both metals up.
 Over the past several decades countries have steered more towards the gold market and given up their stores of silver, as it is no longer used in the majority of currencies.
-The only countries left with a stockpile of silver are the United States, India, and Mexico and even their stores have shrunk greatly in previous years.
+The only countries left with a stockpile of silver are the United States, India, and Mexico.
 As stores of silver shrink, countries turn their stocking goals towards gold to back their currency.
 Central banks buy and hold large stores of gold and continue to buy each year helping to grow the markets demand.